 - Strengthen your abdominals — crunches, leg lifts, and my favorite, the Russian twist.

 - Strengthen your back — back extensions with resistance as well as planks.

 - Strengthen your arms — push ups for the biceps and tricep dips.

-One of the ways I used to test my core strength on the bike was get into my riding position with my hands on the hoods, then keeping my body in the same position, I’d move my arms and clasp my hands behind my back and keep riding for as long as possible.
+One of the ways I used to test my core strength on the bike was to get into my riding position with my hands on the hoods then keep my body in the same place.
+I’d move my arms clasp my hands behind my back, and keep riding for as long as possible.
 Try it out.
-What ever gets sore first–back or abs–needs more work.
+Whatever gets sore first – back or abs – needs more work.

 Putting it all together

-Money can buy a great many things that can help your riding, but investing in yourself–specifically your form–will yield the greatest returns and more podium appearances on race day.
+Money can buy a great many things that can help your riding, but investing in yourself – specifically your form – will yield the most outstanding returns and more podium appearances on race day.